 Potential Risks and Considerations

-– Taking excessive amounts of certain vitamins or minerals can lead to toxicity and adverse health effects.
+– Excessive intake of specific vitamins or minerals can result in toxicity and adverse health consequences.
+Thus, it’s imperative to exercise caution.

 Interactions with Medications

-– Some supplements can interact with medications you may be taking.
-It’s essential to inform your healthcare provider of all supplements you’re using.
+– Certain supplements can interact with the medications you’re currently taking.
+Therefore, it’s crucial to communicate with your healthcare provider about all the supplements you are using.

 Quality and Safety